Joseph-Burke/Tic-Tac-Toe/README.md

 ## Live Demo

-For a live demo of this project, visit this [repl.it](https://repl.it/@JosephBurke2/Tic-Tac-Toe#bin/main.rb).
+For a live demo of this project, visit [this repl.it](https://repl.it/@JosephBurke2/Tic-Tac-Toe#bin/main.rb).

-There are no pre-requisites to enjoy the game through this method.
+There are no pre-requisites for enjoying the game through this method.

 ## Local Installation

 ### Prerequisites

-If you prefer to download the project, you will need to have Ruby already installed on your machine.
+If you intend to download the project, you will need to have Ruby already installed on your machine.
 For more information on how to install Ruby, follow [this link](https://www.ruby-lang.org/en/downloads/).

 ### Installation Instructions